moerv9/sentiment/docs/6_Trading.md

 ### Drop duplicates

 The [trade](../sentiment/trade.py)-file starts with the essential function to collect all the single tweets from the database and stores them in a pandas DataFrame.
-This is needed to delete the duplicates with the following methods:
+As explained in [Data Acquisition](3_Data%20Acquisition.md#duplicates), this is needed to delete the duplicates with the following methods:

 </br>